 $205

-Reciprocity Fee**
+Reciprocity (Visa Issuance) Fee

 Varies

-filing fees should be confirmed against the current USCIS fee schedule
+Confirm against current fee schedule

 The visa reciprocity fee varies by the country of the applicant's nationality.
 These fees are based on fees charged to U.S. applicants and can be found on the U.S. State Department's website.